meowwtama/tp/docs/UserGuide.md

 ### Saving the data

 MyBookshelf data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+Data will be restored once you open the application again allowing user to continue from where they left off.

 ### Editing the data file